 As is the case for accommodation for visitors, food and beverage serving activities can also be provided, on a non-market basis, by family, friends or relatives.

 For this reason, it is important to classify visitors by type of accommodation (identifying separately non-market or serviced accommodation) as well as purpose of trip (identifying visiting family and friends) in order to be able to validate the amount of expenditure in food and beverage serving services by different categories of visitors.

 Different categories of establishments providing food and beverage services in each country should be identified, although there is no general classification that would fit all the variants.

-Some additional non-monetary information associated with food and beverage serving activities, might be of interest and are shown in Box 6.
+Some additional non-monetary information associated with food and beverage serving activities might be of interest and is shown in Box 6.

 Box 6 Non monetary items relating to the food and drink sector

 For bars and night-clubs:

 “Long-distance passenger transport activities are to be considered as tourism-characteristic activities.
 The expenditure on transportation often represents an important share of total tourism expenditure by visitors, particularly in the case of visitors travelling by air” (International Recommendations for Tourism Statistics (IRTS), 2008).